MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/customer-signup.md

 ---
-title: "Trials and Sign-ups for Business Central online"
+title: Trials and Sign-ups for Business Central online
+description: Learn how to let prospects try out a Business Central trial, and how you can configure and extend their trial experience.
 author: edupont04

 ms.custom: na